 The #EndSARS protest which started as a peaceful demonstration by thousands of youths quickly degenerated into chaos as security forces, mostly police began to use live ammunition and tear gas on protesters leading to an estimated death of at least 100 individuals.
 48 of whom were killed on October 20, 2020, alone.

-Here, I visualize my experience at four demonstrations I partook in at Lagos, Nigeria.
-My subject matter is People, Through my reportage, I try to bring outside these protesters’ passion.
+On my body of work, 'The Awakening' I visualize my experience at four demonstrations I partook in at Lagos, Nigeria.
+Through my reportage, I try to bring outside these protesters’ passion.
 Everything is captured in the spontaneous as we citizens mobilize collectively across the city.
 Each figure’s physical struggle is simultaneously expressive and reflective of the political situation.
 While I do not attempt to portray a shred of bias, I do want my creations to remind us that where there are people, there’s power.